-BSMG provides multimedia training materials, books, and online or DVD tutorials to reinforce mentor instruction.
+BSMG provides multimedia training materials, books, and online or DVD tutorials to reinforce mentor instruction at no additional cost to students.

 Contact Development, Networking, Job Placement

 During training, students are prepared to succeed beyond their training program and throughout their careers.